bjafl-sps/print-grabber-extension/README.md

-# print-grabber-extension
+# Print Grabber Chrome Extension

-Chrome extension that grabs targeted content from tab and formats it for printing.
+A Chrome extension that allows you to print specific parts of webpages with customized settings.